 Davis® programs are comprehensive, allowing the student to gain improvements in all areas of development.
 All program work with a student is conducted one-on-one with the facilitator allowing them to truly learn about the student.

-Throughout the programs the students are given tools to assist them.
-The tools, techniques, and procedures are unique and differ from traditional classrooms so students finds these fun to do.
+Throughout the programs, the students are given tools to assist them.
+The tools, techniques, and procedures are unique and differ from traditional classrooms so students find these fun to do.
 Clay is one of the main mediums used, allowing the child to use natural strengths of creativity, artistry, and visual-spatial thought process.
-Clay provides the ability to create and explore experientially, their own 3-dimentional pictures for unclear or unknown words and concepts.
+Clay provides the ability to create and explore experientially, their own 3-dimensional pictures for unclear or unknown words and concepts.

 What to expect in a program

-- Students will begin by learning how to focus and correct perception and disorientations.
+- Students will begin by learning how to focus and correct perception and disorientation.

 - The student will then learn how to master the basic symbols for reading and writing by creating the alphabet and abstract words using clay.

 - The student will learn to master words that have previously given them troubles and have triggered disorientations.

 - They will learn skills and exercises along the way to help them in their studies.